grafana/k6-learn/Modules/Workload modeling.md

 ### Adding static resources

-In web applications, static resources refer to images, client-side scripts, fonts, and other files that are embedded onto a page.
+In web applications, static resources refer to images, client-side scripts, fonts, and other files embedded onto a page.
 If you want your script to access that page, you have to decide whether you want the script to also download those resources.

-Downloading static resources makes the script more realistic if you want to simulate an end user's behavior, because web browsers automatically download them.
-However, if you only want to download the HTML of the page (for example, perhaps because the images are served by a [CDN](Performance%20Testing%20Terminology.md#CDN) that you don't want to test), it may be more prudent *not* to download the static resources.
+Downloading static resources makes the script more realistic if you want to simulate an end-user behavior, because web browsers automatically download them.
+However, if you want to download only the HTML of the page (for example, perhaps because the images are served by a [CDN](Performance%20Testing%20Terminology.md#CDN) that you don't want to test), it may be more prudent *not* to download the static resources.

 ### Parallel requests

 Parallel requests are requests that are sent concurrently.
 Modern browsers request a certain number of static resources at the same time, so if your script requests them sequentially, that can change the load applied on your system.

-See [Parallel requests in k6](Parallel%20requests%20in%20k6.md) for instructions on use batching to implement parallel requests.
+Refer to [Parallel requests in k6](Parallel%20requests%20in%20k6.md) for instructions on use batching to implement parallel requests.

 ### Cache and cookie behavior

-When users visit a website, some resources may be saved in what is called a cache so that subsequent requests don't require those resources to be downloaded anew.
-Cookies are small bits of information about a user's previous activities (such as the last time they visited a site) that are saved for functional, analytical, or marketing purposes.
+When users visit a website, some resources may be saved in a cache so that subsequent requests don't require those resources to be downloaded anew.
+Cookies are small bits of information about previous user activities (such as the last time they visited a site) that are saved for functional, analytical, or marketing purposes.

-Both caches and cookies add to the overall load that a script generates, and should be tailored to the test objectives.
+Both caches and cookies add to the overall load that a script generates and should be tailored to the test objectives.
 First-time visitors to a site won't have resources cached locally, but repeat visitors may be retrieving resources from the cache.

 In k6, you can set cache options [using headers](https://k6.io/docs/using-k6/http-requests/#making-http-requests) and [manage cookies in a few ways](https://k6.io/docs/examples/cookies-example/).

 ### Test data

 Requesting the same resources over and over again in your script can lead to some problems.
 It can trigger caching on the server side, cause security errors if your script logs in with the same user repeatedly, and limit the scope of your tests as other resources are not requested.

 ## Test your knowledge